top of page

 flow cell architectures

 By optimizing the flow cell architecture, the performance trade-off between electrochemical response and pressure losses can be improved in the electrochemical stacks of RFBs.
-I design new flow field designs and electrode configurations using SLA 3D printing and experimental diagnostics.
+I design new flow field geometries and electrode configurations using SLA 3D printing and experimental diagnostics.

 cloth_edited.png